WolodjaZ/jax-vqgan/docs/tutorials.md

 Congrats 👏👏👏!
-You made it to the end of the trining example.
-You can revisit the same example, but structured differently as a couple of Python modules, test modules, config files, another Colab, and documentation in Git repo:
+You've made it to the end of the training example.
+You can revisit the same example, but structured differently as a couple of Python modules, test modules, config files, another Colab, and documentation in the Git repo:

 <https://github.com/WolodjaZ/jax-vqgan/blob/main/notebooks/example.ipynb>